linhhvo/Photo-gallery/README.md

-# techdegree-project-5
+# Interactive photo gallery
-Interactive photo gallery
+Build a responsive photo gallery and utilize JavaScript to add a search filter